Danish Football Association: Beginnings

 The DBU was founded on 18 May 1889 and was the first national football association outside Great Britain and Ireland.
 However, it did not register games officially before the 1908 Summer Olympics, meaning that the win in the 1906 Intercalated Olympics tournament was not officially recorded by the DBU.

+List of presidents

+The following is a list of presidents since its creation in 1905.